2005 Ohio State Buckeyes football team: Game summaries

-Miami University
+Miami (OH)

-Justin Zwick would start at quarterback due to Troy's Smith's suspension the previous year.
+Justin Zwick started at quarterback due to a suspension of Troy Smith.

 Texas

-Justin Zwick would start and then give way to Troy Smith, who would start at quarterback the rest of the year, in a matchup of the #2 vs #4 teams that year.
+Justin Zwick started at quarterback, but Troy Smith took over and started at quarterback the rest of the year.
+The game was a matchup of the No. 2 and No. 4 teams.

 San Diego State

 Iowa

 Ohio State came into the contest looking to avenge the previous year's 33–7 loss to Iowa.